Alexisjr2001/Greenhand/README.md

-Repository for the front-end of the Greenhand (trademark pending) project.
+Repository for the front and back end of the Greenhand (trademark pending) project.